Hi, my name’s Cristian Constantin Olarasu. I recently turned 30.

 Helped co-found a company called Kurbo that uses mobile technology and personalized coaching to help overweight children get their weight under control.
-As it was just me and Joanna Strober in the beginning, before Thea and Mark joined, I designed the first version of the product, helped raise the first round, convinced one co-founder to join and developed the initial strategy for the product.
-It ended up having an impressive list of investors and becoming the most successful weight control programme in the US, with adoption by the Singapore government.
+As it was just me and Joanna, in the beginning, I ended up, designed the first version of the product, helped raise the first round, convinced one co-founder to join and developed the initial strategy for the product.
+We raised from an impressive list of investors and it eventually became the most successful weight control programme in the US, with governmental adoption throughout Singapore.

 I co-founded a parenting company called Early(former Good Momming!) along with a team of great people.
 Early developed a smart personal assistant, aimed to assist parents with all the processes, essential for the healthy growth of a little one, in the first years of life like nutrition, sleep, growth or cognition.
 It ended up in Vancouver through an acceleration program called Grow-Lab and then in Silicon Valley.
 Interesting experience. (there’s plenty to tell so..
 TBT).
 Most of the work we did here went into the first version of Kurbo.

 Co-founded a brand innovation company called Standard Report.
-We’ve built a complete framework and methodology for quantifying the efficiency of brand values and providing consumer intelligence insights.
+We’ve built a complete framework and methodology for quantifying intangible assets, like the efficiency of brand value and providing consumer intelligence insights.
 It was partially funded by the EU(biggest mistake of my life).

 First job as a Product Owner at a big internet company.
 Understood management, lean principles, agile development and other useful stuff.
 Got my first mentors.

 I’ve built a platform/system called Sunatic in my attempt to personalize online travel.
 Started in my room working 16h days without telling anyone(

 how stupid), then got ex-high-school and college colleagues to build it with me.
 At the end, the largest database of accommodation units to date(11163 in 2011) and some smart algorithmic pairing.